Quest to the Pacific Northwest - Matanuska Glacier in Anchorage

 Tip: keep some grocery bags, garbage bags, or even the plastic laundry bags from the hotel in the rental car when doing outdoor activities as they are perfect for ditching dirty gear.

 This was the first day/stop on the Princess land tour and they had everything ready for us to check into the Captain Cook Hotel in downtown Anchorage when we arrived.
 Check in including information packets and room keys.
-Took some logistics to get the rental car back to the airport and all the luggage to the hotel, but the guys managed it while Ellen and I scouted out dinner and repacked some bags since we can take only 1 for the land portion and then we send the others ahead to meet us at the ship.
+Took some logistics to get the rental car back to the airport and all the luggage to the hotel, but the guys managed it while the VP and I scouted out dinner and repacked some bags since we can take only 1 for the land portion and then we send the others ahead to meet us at the ship.
 We ended up eating at Humpy's Alaskan Alehouse which had great local brews and fresh fish.
 Too tired for dessert, we walked back to the hotel, finished the baggage shuffle, and turned in.
-John arrived from New Zealand (where he had been studying abroad), via Sydney and LA around 11 pm.
+The Hipster arrived from New Zealand (where he had been studying abroad), via Sydney and LA around 11 pm.

 Monday we start the Princess land tour as we head North to the town of Talkeeta, and Denali (Mt McKinley) base camp.